reactivecore/rc-circe-json-schema/Readme.md

 ## Known Limitations

 - `dynamicRef` and `dynamicAnchor` are very rough implemented, do not trust them.
+- Unknown Keywords are ignored and won't be serialized.
+- No support for `$vocabulary`
 - JSON Pointers to elements outside of `$defs` are not fully implemented, except when required by the test suite.
 - Only JSON Schema 2020-12 and one Circe-Version supported so far.
 - The API won't be stable.